S. Korea’s Moon apologizes over handling of killing by North

 Kim was quoted as saying he was “very sorry” over what he described as an “unexpected, unfortunate incident” in the message sent to South Korea.
 It said the troops did not recover a body but burned the object on which he had been floating in line with anti-coronavirus rules, the message said.

-The man was a 47-year-old employee of South Korea’s maritime agency who was reported as missing while on duty on a fishing boat near Yeonpyeong island, which is closed to the sea border.
+The man was a 47-year-old employee of South Korea’s maritime agency who was reported as missing while on duty on a fishing boat near Yeonpyeong island, which is close to the sea border.

-Minimal personal details have been released though South Korea’s military has said he likely had been trying to defect to the North.
-His brother has denied that possibility through local media, saying it was more likely that he fell into sea by accident.
+Minimal details released though South Korea’s military have said he likely had been trying to defect to the North.
+His brother has denied that possibility through local media, saying it was more likely that he fell into the sea by accident.